-Picture a frum (observant) family living in any one of the great Torah centers in the galut; they could even be your next-door neighbors!

-The home of Reb Sender and Mrs. Rayza is impeccable; the result of the great time and energy, not to speak of the money, which the expeditious and skillful ba'alat ha'bayit (woman of the house) has devoted to it.
+A frum (observant) family at the Seder night, living in any one of the great Torah centers in the galut - Flatbush, Boro Park, Lakewood, Los Angeles or south Florida.
+The home of Reb Sender and Mrs. Rayza is impeccable; the result of the great time and energy, not to speak of the huge outlay of money, which the expeditious and skillful ba'alat ha'bayit (woman of the house) has devoted to it.

-The sofas and armchairs in the sitting room, which look so inviting if not for the thick plastic covers which ensure that the upholstery retains its "new" look.
+The sofas and armchairs in the sitting room that look so inviting were it not for the thick plastic covers which ensure that the upholstery retains its "new" look.

-The five-meter-long dining room table is covered with the finest Irish linen tablecloth.
+The five-meter-long, Brazilian Mahogany dining room table is covered with the finest Irish linen tablecloth.
 In the middle of the table stands the imposing sterling silver candle sticks handed down from mother to daughter for generations.
 The china is the finest Rosenthal, with each plate delicately rounded off with a band of gold.
-The silverware has been put away in favor of goldware in honor of the great night.
+The silverware has been put away in favor of goldware in honor of the sacred night.

-On the table, under a hand embroidered silk cloth, lay the

-matzot.
-On the insistence of the two sons learning in the recently opened Yeshiva Taharas Ha'Torah in Las Vegas (in order to bring the voice of Torah even to the entrance of Gehennom (hell]), the matzot are from the first 18-minute batch, guaranteeing that no naughty piece of dough would be hiding in any of the rollers.
-The hand matzot were personally chosen by the Rebbe of the shteibel (home synagogue) where the family davens since leaving the central shul which was costing too much.
+On the table, under a hand embroidered silk cloth, lay the matzot.
+On the insistence of the two sons who are learning in the recently opened Yeshiva Taharas Ha'Torah (purity of Torah) in Las Vegas, in order to bring the voice of Torah even to the entrance of Gehennom, the matzot are from the first 18-minute batch, guaranteeing that no naughty piece of dough would be hiding in any of the rollers.
+The hand matzot were personally chosen by the rebbe of the shtiebel (homey synagogue) where the family now davens after leaving the central shul which was costing too much.
 The rebbe assured the boys that the matzot were bubble-free, with no overturned edges.

-The wall-to-wall carpet is as deep as grows the grass in the beautiful garden.
-Above the table hangs the family's pride and joy - a many faceted crystal chandelier, personally chosen by Rayza on the family's last visit to Prague.
+The wall-to-wall carpet is as deep as the grass in the beautiful garden.
+Above the table hangs the family's pride and joy - a multi-faceted crystal chandelier, personally chosen by Rayza on the family's last visit to Prague.

 Reb Sender is wearing his new bekeshe (silk robe), the one with the swirls of blue, with a gold-buckled gartel (belt).
-Rayza has just said the Shehechiyanu blessing (gratitude for seeing this day) over the \$3000 dress imported from Paris.
-The boys are handsome in their wide-brimmed black hats and the two girls will make beautiful kallahs (brides) when the time comes, dressed in their very expensive dresses.
+Rayza has just said the Shehechiyanu blessing (gratitude for seeing this day) over the \$5000 dress imported from Paris.
+The boys are handsome in their wide-brimmed black hats and the two girls will make beautiful brides when the time comes, dressed in their very expensive dresses imported from Paris.

-The seder goes better than expected.
-Words of Torah, beginning with an invitation to the hungry to join with them in the meal, despite the fact that there is not a needy person within 50 miles.
-A lively discussion develops on the characters of the "four sons".
-The afikomen (ritual dessert matza) is "stolen" by the youngest daughter who, for its return, has succeeded in extorting from abba (father) a vacation in Hawaii.
+The seder goes better than expected; words of Torah, beginning with an invitation to the hungry to join with them in the meal, despite the fact that there is not a needy person within 50 miles.
+A lively discussion develops on the characters of the "four sons."
+The main course of Turkey and cranberry sauce is served, in the finest American tradition dating from the Pilgrims, of giving thanks to the Almighty for all His abundance.
+The afikomen (ritual dessert matza) is "stolen" by the youngest daughter who, for its return, has succeeded in extorting from Tattie a vacation in Aruba.

 Songs of thanks to HaShem for freeing the Jewish people from slavery in Egypt are recited.
-For it is a mitzva on this night for each person to consider himself as if he or she were slaves in Mitzrayim.
+For it is a mitzva on this night for each person to undergo a déjà vu experience, as if he or she were newly freed slaves from Mitzrayim.